Nivalyx/osu-wiki/wiki/Tournaments/WGMRT/1/en.md

    - Playing Easy along with Hidden + Easy and Hard Rock along with Hidden + Hard Rock does not count as an unique mod combination.
    - Easy mod will have a `2x` multiplier flat.
    - Playing a Free Mod pick without any mods applied is not allowed.
-7. In the case of a tiebreaker, the tiebreaker map will be played with the Free Mod option enabled.
-Players are free to play the tiebreaker map with Hidden, Hard Rock, or Hidden + Hard Rock should they wish to.
+6. In the case of a tiebreaker, the tiebreaker map will be played with the Free Mod option enabled.
+Players are free to play the tiebreaker map with mods should they wish to.
    - Playing the tiebreaker map with a mod is *not* mandatory.
-8. The results of each match and any other relevant information regarding the match will be noted by the referee after the match has been concluded.
+7. The results of each match and any other relevant information regarding the match will be noted by the referee after the match has been concluded.